-When your trailer is hooked up to 110 volt AC the converter system automatically charges the trailer batteries and, if it is hooked up, your automobile battery as well.
+When your trailer is hooked up to 110 volt AC, the converter system automatically charges the trailer batteries with the battery disconnect switch in the "use" (on) position and, if the 7-way cord is hooked up, your automobile battery as well.
 The speed and degree of charge depends on how much power is used for lights and appliances, as only the surplus goes to charging the battery.
-If you are making an extended stay, then you should, if it is available, keep your trailer hooked up to a 110 volt current.
+If you are making an extended stay, then you should keep your trailer hooked up to a 110 volt current if it is available.